-We talked to Daniel Mester of Masa Media SEO & Digital Marketing, the first digital marketing agency in Israel to provide monthly services without long-term contracts, and he had the following to say:-
+Daniel Mester of Masa Media SEO & Digital Marketing tells us how the first digital marketing agency in Israel provides monthly services.

 First of all, how are you and your family doing in these COVID-19 times?